contentful/field-editors/README.md

 If you are using field editors in a project, for them to render correctly you'll also need to include Contentful's Forma36 styles.
-You can achieve this by importing the file `@contentful/forma-36-react-components/dist/styles.css`.
+You can achieve this by importing the file `@contentful/forma-36-react-components/dist/styles.css` to your project

 ## Getting started & contributing